Tommy813-lab/Tommy813-lab/README.md

 I bring what bootcamp grads can't:
 ✅ Real-world problem solving - I've debugged more infrastructure issues at 2 AM than most have seen in labs ✅ Self-starter mentality - Nobody taught me this.
-I learned by building and breaking things ✅ Production mindset - Every project is built like it's going to prod tomorrow ✅ Documentation discipline - If it's not documented, it doesn't exist ✅ Hunger to prove myself - I'm not here for participation trophies.
+I learned by building and breaking things ✅ [REMOVED] mindset - Every project is built like it's going to prod tomorrow ✅ Documentation discipline - If it's not documented, it doesn't exist ✅ Hunger to prove myself - I'm not here for participation trophies.
 I'm here to build.
 My career transition proves I can: